decentralized-identity/sidetree/docs/Q-and-A.md

 # Q&A section Root of trust

 ## **Q: What does an ID system gain from a blockchain?
-Because there's lots of bullshit going around about people using blockchains for all sorts of nonsense.
-I would actually harken back to what Satoshi first called Bitcoin before it was blockchain, which was **timechain**.
+To start off: there are lots of questionable implementations of blockchains.
+"I would actually harken back to what Satoshi first called Bitcoin before it was blockchain, which was **timechain**.
 It turns out that `PKI` backs identifiers.
 An analogy of what one is, is the DNS system.

 The identifier in the DNS system is a domain name and then the backing PKI data is your zone file in DNS that lists your named servers, routing information.
 Then there's the _certificate of authorities_ that have a sort of the backing cryptography.
 So this is an example of a PKI system.

 Every `PKI` system, if it isn't centralized, like a system where they just kind of decree that this users is usurped, if you want to decentralize that, the most important piece is having a **global immutable append-only log**, because everyone needs to see the state of some identifier.

 If Alice creates an ID and she initially associates her phone with using her ID and a public key on the phone.
 When she gets a new phone, she's going to switch that key.
 So everyone needs to be able to see that event, globally and deterministically, or else someone could masquerade as Alice.
 They could say, "Well, I have her old key so I'm her."
 You have to have this sort of linear chronology of what happened when, it's a state machine.
-So what a blockchain does, really elegantly that we never had before, is: **it's an oracle for entering events into a chronology.**\
+So what a blockchain does, really elegantly that we never had before, is: **it's an oracle for entering events into a chronology.**"\
 [Source: What bitocin Did 231](https://www.whatbitcoindid.com/wbd231-daniel-buchner)